aste/note-server-app/README.md

-# noteServerExpressApp
+# note-server-app

 A simple note-taking backend server built with Node.js and Express.

-This README.md provides an overview of the noteServerExpressApp, including installation instructions, usage details, API endpoints, contribution guidelines and license information.
+This README.md provides an overview of the note-server-app, including installation instructions, usage details, API endpoints, contribution guidelines and license information.

 ## Features